-This paper does not represent a completed study or a final answer as to how compression should be used.
+This paper represents neither a completed study nor a final answer as to how compression should be used.
 Rather, it was written because we had long been applying some of these techniques in obscure special cases, but only recently discovered that they have been rendered important and common by modern processor architecture.
 The evolution of memory systems will no doubt necessitate far more research into exotic methods for improving access pattern entropy.
-We are particularly curious as to what impact the new memory architecture of the AMD Opteron (formerly known as Hammer) will have, since it places less emphasis on cache and more on "superscalar" memory pipelining.